-Hall D, a new facility dedicated to photon beam experiments on a fixed target, is under construction in Jefferson Lab as part of the 12 GeV upgrade of the CEBAF accelerator.
-Photons will be produced from Coherent Bremsstrahlung (CB) of 12 GeV electrons in a diamond radiator and collimated 75 m downstream for effective filtering of the incoherent background photons.
+Hall D, a new facility dedicated to photon beam experiments on a fixed target is under construction in Jefferson Lab as part of the 12 GeV upgrade of the CEBAF accelerator.
+Photons will be produced from Coherent Bremsstrahlung (CB) of 12 GeV electrons in a diamond radiator and collimated 75 m downstream for effective filtering of the photon angular distribution and consequent polarization fraction improvement.
 The coherent enhancements in the spectrum are tuned via radiator orientation.
 The primary peak of (9 GeV, 40% polarization fraction) was selected as the optimal balance between these parameters (the latter vanishes at the end point.)
-CB on 20 μ m thick diamond radiator will yield a flux of $10^8 \gamma/s$ at $\sim 2 \mu$ A beam current, within the coherent peak 8.4-9.0 GeV.
-The photon beam is tagged with 8 MeV/channel within the primary peak.
+CB on 20 μ m thin diamond will yield a flux of 108 γ /s at ~ 2 μ A beam current tagged with 8 MeV/counter at the primary peak.
 A pair spectrometer will be utilized for tagger calibration and online polarimetry.

 A 30 cm liquid hydrogen target will be used for the primary program of the experiment.
 Around the target, a hermetic "GlueX" detector has been designed optimally for meson spectroscopy with efficient partial wave analysis.
 This requires a nearly 4π , highly uniform acceptance and good tracking and calorimetry to handle neutral and charged final state particles.
 Figure 1 shows the basic GlueX detector components.
-Most of the detector components are inside a 2.2 T solenoid, with coverage in the polar angle split into the barrel and forward areas.
+Most of the detector is inside a 2.2 T solenoid with coverage in the polar angle split into the barrel and forward areas.